 In this scenario, there’s a chance that the proctor doesn’t recognize or notice applications running that could aid the student in cheating or copying exams.
 Equally likely, while increasing security, this level of remote access inevitably leads to increased liability for the testing organization.

-User experience & privacy
+2. User experience & privacy

 Since we started developing online proctoring, we have successfully and intentionally avoided remote access while still ensuring test security and integrity.

 It’s also vital that online proctoring solutions are able to integrate quickly and easily with your LMS.
 As with remote access to a student’s computer, access by a remote proctor to an organization’s LMS and exam passwords shouldn’t be necessary.
 Relying on a proctor to remote into a student’s computer just to key in a password is unnecessary and can be error prone.